elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 Amazon DynamoDB is also case-sensitive.
 * The partition key name must match exactly.
 * If your table key is userId, using UserId or userid in your Lambda code will fail.

+ ## Additional Notes
+  * To prevent unnecessary charges, I removed the resources from my AWS console after completing the project.
+As a result, this GitHub repository now serves as the primary showcase of my work.
+I have carefully documented each step and included detailed explanations to provide a clear and comprehensive understanding of my approach.